Greek Food Guide – What To Eat In Greece

 Traditional Greek Food – Pies

-We could not make a list of the best Greek food without covering at least one Greek pie type.
+We could not list the best Greek food without covering at least one Greek pie type.

 Croatian Recipe_ To Make Rudarska Greblica 29

-Greece is the home of the pie, and of all of the Greek foods on this list, you have to eat this at least once while in Greece.
-It doesn’t matter the shape or the filling, not even if they were baked or fried.
-Every Greece region has its own type of Greek pie which you should try.
+Greece is the home of the pie, and of all the Greek foods on this list, you have to eat this at least once in Greece.
+The shape or the filling doesn’t matter, not even if they were baked or fried.
+Every Greece region has its type of Greek pie, which you should try a delicious bite of.

-Cheese pies, meat pies, sweet pies made with phyllo pastry, or even kadaifi are incredibly thin threads of phyllo pastry that can wrap anything inside.
+Cheese pies, meat pies, sweet pies made with layers of phyllo pastry, or even kadaifi are incredibly thin threads of phyllo dough that can wrap anything inside.

-On Crete, for instance, it’s common for feta to be replaced with local myzithra, a fantastic goat and sheep cheese, ideal both for sweet and savory dishes for its delicate balance.
+On Crete, for instance, it’s common for feta to be replaced with local myzithra, a fantastic goat and sheep cheese pie ideal for sweet and savory dishes for its delicate balance.

 Greek Desserts